vladinson009/host-tattoo/README.md

 ## Private Part

-- My Tattoos wishlist
+- My Wishlist
 - My Posts
+- My Messages (if role is an "Artist")
-- My messages (if role is an "Artist")
+- My Portfolio (if role is an "Artist")

 ## General requirements